Should you opt for a mortgage or a personal loan? Find out what makes a difference when you’re buying a home.

 What are the benefits of personal loans and mortgages?

 - No tax implications.
-You won’t be charged income tax on the amount you borrow unless the debt is forgiven by the lender, and even you’ll find several exceptions.
+You won’t be charged income tax on the amount you borrow unless the debt is forgiven by the lender.

 - Negotiate repayments.
-You may be able to negotiate your repayments if you’re facing financial hardships or emergencies.
+You may be able to negotiate your repayments if you’re facing financial hardship or an emergency.

 - Secured.
-Because the loan is secured with your property, lenders are more likely to offer a better APR.
+Because the loan is secured with your property, lenders are more likely to offer a l APR.

-- Pre-qualification.
-You can get pre-qualified and go house shopping with a pretty clear picture of what you’ll be paying every month.
+- Prequalification.
+You can get prequalified and go house shopping with a clear picture of what you’ll be paying every month.

 - Tax advantages.
-You can deduct your interest, mortgage points and your real estate taxes to reduce your taxable income.
+You can deduct your interest, mortgage points and your real estate taxes from your yearly income tax calculations.

 What are the drawbacks of personal loans and mortgages?